-Dunguarie Castle was built in 1520 by the O’Hynes clan on the picturesque shores of Galway Bay.
-The Castle takes it name from the nearby ancient fort of Guaire, King of Connaught who died is 662 AD.
-This restored 16th century tower house sits on a rocky outcrop on the shores of Galway Bay, 300 yards outside the village of Kinvara.
+Dunguaire Castle was built in 1520 by the O’Hynes clan on the picturesque shores of Galway Bay.
+The Castle takes its name from the nearby ancient fort of Guaire, King of Connaught who died in 662 AD.
+This restored 16th century tower house sits on a rocky outcrop on the shores of Galway Bay, outside the village of Kinvara.

-At night the castle is the venue for the Dunguaire Castle Banquet..
-Dunguaire Castle Banquet is held from Mid April - Mid October at 5.30pm & 8.45pm.
+At night the Castle is the venue for the Dunguaire Castle Banquet.
+Dunguaire Castle Banquet is held from Mid April to Mid October at 5.30pm and 8.45pm.
 (Reservations are necessary for the Castle Banquet).
-From May to September from 9.30am - 5pm Dunguaire Castle is open daily for visitors to explore.
+From May to September from 9.30am to 5pm Dunguaire Castle is open for visitors to explore.

 Burren National Park